-Judge Angela R. Taylor was born in Tallahassee, Florida on July 19, 1958.
+Judge Angela R. Taylor was born in Tallahassee, Florida in 1958.
 She is the oldest daughter of Thomasina Hill Taylor, a retired registered nurse, and the late Arthur Robert Taylor who was a Presbyterian Minister.
 She has one sister, Deborah Joyce Taylor who works for the State of North Carolina.

 Judge Taylor graduated from Sumter High School as an honor graduate in 1976.
 After graduating from high school, Judge Taylor attended the University of South Carolina where she majored in Government and International Studies.
 Upon completion of her undergraduate degree, Judge Taylor attended the University of South Carolina School of Law where she received her Juris Doctorate in 1983.